sothawo/mapjfx/README.md

 ## running the test application

-the project contains a test application.
+the project contains a test application which is mostly used during development.
 The source is found in the test sources (src/test/java).
 It is compiled and executed with the following command (no need to build the library first):

 `mvn test exec:java -Dexec.mainClass="com.sothawo.mapjfx.TestApp" -Dexec.classpathScope=test`